turingschool/savile/contributing.md

 ### Finding versions

-All cut releases are listed on the [release](https://github.com/turingschool/savile/releases) page within Github.
-As well as live under the `css/versions` directory.
+Full repo bundles of all cut releases are listed on the [releases](https://github.com/turingschool/savile/releases) page within Github.
+Compiled CSS for each version also lives in the `css/versions/` directory.

 ### Cutting a New Version